DonczewLab/SLAM-Seq_Analysis/README.md

 **Changing Genomes**
-+ If using a different reference or spike-in genome, update specific genome and bed sections in the `config.yml`.
++ If using a different reference or spike-in genome, update specific genome and BED sections in the `config.yml`.

 **Tool Versions**
 + The `config/config.yml` file specifies all software and specific versions.